Skip to main content

 NetworkPolicy.builder()

-.egress((r) => r
+.egress((r) =>

 .tcp().port(443).allow((d) => d.domain("api.example.com"))

-.deny((d) => d.cidr("198.51.100.0/24"))
+.deny((d) => d.cidr("198.51.100.0/24")),

 )